Bible Study from Matthew 5:1-3

 This is especially true when it comes to the 8 Beatitudes listed in the famous sermon.

-The Poor in Spirit Receive the Kingdom of Heaven
+Blessed are the Poor in Spirit – They Receive the Kingdom of Heaven

 When Jesus saw the crowds, He went up on the mountain; and after He sat down, His disciples came to Him.